| Creating and Editing Assignments / Configuring Assignment Submissions, Randomization, and Display |

 When you use assignment randomization, different questions with the same randomization parameters are provided the same randomized values.
 For example, if both questions 2 and 3 included a random number between 1 and 10, the randomized number that is used would be the same for both questions.

-By default, randomized values in questions are displayed in red.
-This lets your students know about values that might change for each submission, or might be different for their classmates, depending on your randomization settings for the assignment.
-You can turn off this highlighting for a class using the assignment editor.
+Usually, randomized values in questions are displayed in red to let your students know about values that might change for each submission, or might be different for their classmates, depending on your randomization settings for the assignment.

 To help your students gauge their progress on the assignment, you can display all questions at once; or, you can display questions one at a time to help your students focus on each question individually.
 If you require submission of the entire assignment, you must display all questions at once.